rizinorg/book/src/basic_commands/types.md

 There are three different methods to define new types:

-1. Defining a new type from r2 shell immediately, to do this you will use `td` command, and put the whole line between double quotes.
+1. Defining a new type from rizin shell immediately, to do this you will use `td` command, and put the whole line between double quotes.
 For example:

 `"td struct person {int age; char *name; char *address;};"`

 2. You can also use `to -` to open a text editor and write your own types in there.
 This is preferable when you got too many types to define.

-3. Radare2 also supports loading header files using the command `to` followed by a path to the header file you want to load.
+3. Rizin also supports loading header files using the command `to` followed by a path to the header file you want to load.

-You can View loaded types in r2 using `ts` for structures, `tu` for unions, `tf` for function signatures, `te` for enums.
+You can View loaded types in rizin using `ts` for structures, `tu` for unions, `tf` for function signatures, `te` for enums.

 You can also cast pointers to data types and view data in there accordingly with `tp`.
 EX: